Penn State Health RN/Registered Nurse - Hemodialysis in Hershey, Pennsylvania

 6 months of experience working as a RN

-Experience in critical care or dialysis is strongly preferred.
+Hemodialysis, critical care experience, and or venipuncture experience is strongly preferred.

 If chosen for this position, you may be required to pass a Post Offer Employment Physical Exam in accordance with the measurements listed in the Work Task Analysis (WTA) report.
 This job description is a general outline of duties performed and is not to be misconstrued as encompassing all duties performed within the position.
 All individuals (including current employees) selected for a position will undergo a background check appropriate for the position's responsibilities.